CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 map.addControl(scale, 'bottom-right')
 ```

+### Geolocation

 A particularly interesting control object to add is [`GeolocateControl`](https://www.mapbox.com/mapbox-gl-js/api/#geolocatecontrol).
-This uses the capabilities of the browser to track its physical location.
+This uses the capabilities of the browser to track its physical location (_Question for discussion: how does this work?_).
 You can just add this to the bottom of your code.

 ```javascript
 let geolocate = new mapboxgl.GeolocateControl({